nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 * 1c.
 System detects that there are no suppliers to sort in the current list.
     * 1c1.
 System displays an error that there are no suppliers to sort in the current list.

       Use case ends.

-**Use case (UC25): List all customers/employees/suppliers in default sorting order(by `name`)**
+**Use case (UC25): Reset all customers/employees/suppliers in default sorting state**

 {:no_toc}

 **MSS**

-1. User enters the command to list all customers/employees/suppliers in default sorting order.
+1. User enters the command to reset all customers/employees/suppliers in default sorting state.
-2. List of all customers/employees/suppliers in default sorting order is displayed in view.
+2. List of all customers/employees/suppliers in default sorting state is displayed in view.

    Use case ends.